Skip navigation

 Will I need to do anything to prepare for the test?

 Some medicines may affect your results.
-So, tell your provider about any supplements or medicines that you take, including ibuprofen, aspirin, and other non-steroidal anti-inflammatory drugs (NSAIDS).
+So, tell your provider about any supplements or medicines that you take, including magnesium and non-steroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen and aspirin.
 Don't stop taking any prescription medicines without talking with your provider first.

 Are there any risks to the test?